Jacky1683/CSD121-25W/src/main/java/lab5/reflections.md

 5).
+Correction for Main: Missing Game Initialization.
+- The rubric mentioned a missing game initialization in Main.
+  To fix this, ensure that Main correctly initializes and runs a TicTacToeGame instance:

+    public class Main {
+    public static void main(String[] args) {
+        Player player1 = Console.promptForPlayer(PlayerToken.X);
+        Player player2 = Console.promptForPlayer(PlayerToken.O);

+        TicTacToeGame game = new TicTacToeGame(player1, player2);
+        game.play();
+    }
+}

+-  This ensures that the game is properly initialized and started.
+   With this in place, Main successfully sets up a TicTacToeGame and allows any Player subclass to be used.

+6).
 Summary: Why Our Design Is in a Good Place,

   -  We can add unlimited new player types without changing game logic.
   -  Polymorphism ensures pickNextMove() works for any player.